ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

     home expected points = a + b
     away expected points = b + c

+@SimonGleave wrote about it <a href="https://scoreboardjournalism.wordpress.com/2012/09/01/how-to-avoid-rank-journalism-a-simple-expected-points-model/">here</a>

+Bookmarkers odds can be taken from each of their websites, but football-data.co.uk does an excellent job of combining these for each game on a weekly basis.

 #### PAdj Defensive Stats – Stands for Possession-Adjusted.

 Essentially, the problem with defensive rate stats is that you can’t make a tackle, interception, etc when your team has the ball.
 Thus teams that have a lot of the ball will have under-represented defensive output compared to a team with low possession.
 These types of stats attempt to adjust for opportunity, but as of June 30, 2014 are very new and still in development.